echox-js/echox/docs/what-is-echox.md

 ## Applying Reactivity

-EchoX exports two methods _reactive_ and _$_ for reactivity.
+EchoX exports one method _reactive_ for reactivity.
 For example, let's make the counter interactive:

 ```js
 const [scope, use] = ex